 Main Subheading: Understanding Vacuoles

 Vacuoles are essentially storage bubbles found in cells.
-They are enclosed by a membrane and filled with water containing inorganic and organic molecules, including enzymes, nutrients, and waste products.
-In plant cells, vacuoles are renowned for their large size and pivotal role in maintaining cell structure and turgor pressure.
-However, the story doesn't end there.
+Plus, they are enclosed by a membrane and filled with water containing inorganic and organic molecules, including enzymes, nutrients, and waste products.
+In plant cells, vacuoles are renowned for their large size and central role in maintaining cell structure and turgor pressure.
+On the flip side, the story doesn't end there.
 Animal cells also possess vacuoles, although they are generally smaller and more transient.

 Comprehensive Overview